Admin368/wicf-task-manager/docs/user-guide.md

 ### Task Assignment

-1. As an admin, click the assignment icon next to a task
+1. As an admin, click the assignment icon next to a task or use the dropdown menu and select "Manage Assignments"
 2. Select team members to assign to the task
 3. Save the assignments
 4. Assigned members will see their assigned tasks highlighted
+5. Users can filter to view only tasks assigned to them
+6. Assigned users are displayed under the task with their names

 ### Completing Tasks